iw4p/telegram-cloud/README.md

     Click under API Development tools.
     A Create new application window will appear.
 Fill in your application details.
 There is no need to enter any URL, and only the first two fields (App title and Short name) can currently be changed later.
     Click on Create application at the end.
 Remember that your API hash is secret and Telegram won’t let you revoke it.
 Don’t post it anywhere!
-  - After that you able to call 'tgcloud' on your terminal.
+  - After that you able to call `tgcloud` on your terminal.

 ### Commands